What this blog is all about

 This has become a very important part of my life because I use it as a daily exercise.
 I find that we live in a fast paced world and by the end of the day, many of us focus on what went wrong – we fixate on it.
 This is my way of re-grounding myself at the end of the day and focusing (as cheesy as it sounds) on what went right.
 I collect them in a list hoping that they will provide others the same amount of happiness as it provides me, or at least hoping that it will just produce a smile.

 Can be found under the tab: The Little Things (Master List)

 Thank you for reading!

 I’m currently an OB/GYN resident searching for the little things day to day and learning from my family, friends, teachers, and patients.
 I also spend a good deal of my time outside medicine on travel and food.
 Besides blogging, I write a lot of poetry and fiction that as of now, mostly remains hidden from public view.
 I’m a bookworm at heart, and when I have time to spare, I bake and attempt home decor DIY projects.

 My aspirations include becoming the most compassionate OB/GYN I can be, being involved in global health, initiating new public health projects to close health and educational gaps in the community, publish a book (or more!), travel the world, and be the best daughter, sister, and friend I can be.

 Fun fact: The name Rattana is my Cambodian name and this blog is dedicated to my parents who have always encouraged me to write ever since I was a little girl.

 You can also follow my travel and food adventures via photography at my Instagram and Facebook page:

 Do you have a question?
 Want to have a discussion about anything I post?
 Have a recommendation on where to go?
-Want to partner up?
+Want to partner up/collaborate or receive marketing from me?
 Go ahead and e-mail me at: